valtyr/chunkymonkey/DESIGN.md

     upper/lowercase letter dictates private/public to package, as defined by the Go programming language.

-To ease the above, there are two make targets:
+To ease the above, there are three make targets:

     $ make fmt   # Format the codebase with gofmt.
+    $ make check # Perform some style checks.
     $ make test  # Run all unit tests.

 Top-level architecture